NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2b_aop_sdr_viz_functions.md

 ---
-syncID:
+syncID: cd3d3b09400a4a389a198445c5dbfa48
-title: "Functions for Visualizing AOP Image Collections"
+title: "Function for Visualizing AOP Image Collections in GEE"
 description: "Load in and visualize SDR data using a function"
 dateCreated: 2022-07-27
 authors: Bridget M. Hass, John Musinsky